ANWalther/CSCI8050-Project/README.md

 - Thieves Guild
 - Daedric Quest(s)
 - Side Quest(s)
+- Master Skill Quest(s)

 Any quests introduced by DLC are excluded from this set, along with miscellaneous quests which have one or more properties that make them unsuitable for this analysis.
-Specifically, quests that include destinations that are radiant (i.e. generated randomly at runtime) and/or include collecting materials that can be found throughout the game world and are not unique.
+Specifically, quests that involve collecting materials that can be found throughout the game world and are not unique.
+These quests may be included if they are part of a larger questline and, in these cases, only the location of the quest-giver will be listed.

+Quests that involve radiant locations, locations that are randomly selected when the quest is given, will be considered on a case-by-case basis.
+If the radiant locations for the quest are finite in number (and reasonable to enumerate), then every enumeration of the quest with radiant locations will be included and labeled as follows:

+>{Quest Name} (Radiant *n*/*m*)

+where *n* = the enumeration, and *m* = the total number of enumerations (i.e. the number of radiant locations the quest is selecting from).
+In the graph, edges for quests with radiant locations will be weighted with 1/*m*.